studiopress/genesis-simple-menus/readme.txt

 1. Choose the menu you want to display by choosing it from the drop-down menu in the post/page or category/tag edit screen.

 == Changelog ==

+= 0.3 =
+* add check for secondary menu in use by theme
+* disable save on bulk edit

 = 0.1.5 =
 * permission check fix